Child marriage in India: UN and other estimates

 The small sample surveys have different methods of estimating overall child marriages in India, some using multi-year basis data.
 For example, NFHS-3 and NFHS-4 data for 2005 mentioned in above table, used a survey of women aged 20–24, where they were asked if they were married before they were 18.
 The NFHS-3 also surveyed older women, up to the age of 49, asking the same question.
 The survey found that many more 40–49 were married before they turned 18, than 20–24 age women who were interviewed.
-In 1970s, the minimum legal age of marriage, in India, for women was 15.
+In the 1970s, the minimum legal age of marriage, in India, for women was 15.

 According to UNICEF report published in 2005–06, child marriage rates in India were estimated to be around 47%.
 This figure declined to 27% in 2015–16 according to a new report published by UNICEF.
 UNICEF also reported that the child marriage was wide spread in three Indian states (Jharkhand, Bihar and West Bengal) and there is a 40% prevalence of child marriage in these states.

 Javier Aguilar, UNICEF’s chief of child protection, stated that India accounts for the highest number of child marriages in South Asia given its size and population.